Historic Resources ➤ Architecture

 The Bricks of Brighton

 The “Bricks of Brighton” refers to the seventeen still existing brick structures within the town of Brighton that were built with bricks made by one of the many companies that made up Brighton’s largest industry in the 19th century.
-Arlene Wright, the founder and past president of Historic Brighton, has authored a series of articles on the Brick Houses of Brighton.
+Arlene Vanderlinde, the founder and past president of Historic Brighton, has authored a series of articles on the Brick Houses of Brighton.
 These articles were published in the Brighton Pittsford Post Newspaper.
 The listing below shows the article title, address of home and date published.